 Every year, each YPB makes grant recommendations to support impactful projects in their communities.
 Together, they develop a focus area, solicit and evaluate proposals, conduct site visits and award grants.

-Last year, our three YPBs distributed $50,000 in grants to 19 nonprofit organizations.
-Since the YPB program began in 1999, more than 425 students have served as YPB members and have awarded more than $430,000 in grants.
-View previous grant recipients.
+In 2022, our three YPBs distributed $55,000 in grants to 19 nonprofit organizations.
+Since the YPB program began in 1999, more than 470 students have served as YPB members and have awarded nearly $550,000 in grants.
+Learn more and view previous grant recipients.

 Originally planned by the Honorable Roxana Cannon Arsht and S. Samuel Arsht, who committed their time and wealth to the state they loved, the Arsht-Cannon Fund continues their legacy of leadership and charity in perpetuity.
 The Arsht-Cannon Fund was created to “preserve, support, protect, and defend the best interests of a civil society.”
 The fund is currently focused on improving the quality of life for all Delawareans by increasing educational opportunities and access to healthcare for Hispanic Delawareans.